-Nxt Gen uses up-to-date tools and softwares to provide comprehensive inspections.
-With professional training and experience our tools are able to help detect hidden defects, determine age of systems, and condition of building components.
+Next Generation uses up-to-date tools and softwares to provide comprehensive inspections.
+With professional training and experience our tools are able to help detect hidden defects, and to more effectively diagnose the age and condition of the dwelling systems and components.

 With Every Report

 "Nothing feels better than finding a defect that could potentially save a life.
-One thing you can guarantee out of me is I'm someone that genuinely loves performing inspections to help clients make an informed decision!"
+One thing you can guarantee from us is that you're hiring a team that genuinely loves performing inspections."

 – Jordan Weidle

 Here you can find a more in-depth explanation to what you can expect when hiring Next Generation.

 We firmly believe that we offer the best service and value on the market.
 Making the effort to insure quality and experience is guaranteed with every service.